jamendub/docker-dst/README.md

 -- *Master*\
 ---- modoverrides.lua\
 ---- server.ini\
----- worldgenoverride.lua\
--- *mods*\
----- dedicated_server_mods_setup.lua\
----- modoverrides.lua
+---- worldgenoverride.lua

 If your container does not start that means config is wrong !
-Try to check docker logs to give you a clue...
+Check out logs to debug your config ;)

 ### How to run ?